BtcLayer/0xPolygon/docs/production-setup.md

    3. zkevm-state-db
    4. zkevm-pool-db
    5. zkevm-prover

-10. If everything has gone as expected you should be able to run queries to the JSON RPC at `http://localhost:8545`.
+If everything has gone as expected you should be able to run queries to the JSON RPC at `http://localhost:8545`.
 For instance you can run the following query that fetches the latest synchronized L2 block, if you call this every few seconds, you should see the number increasing:

 `curl -H "Content-Type: application/json" -X POST --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":83}' http://localhost:8545`

-11. Restart zkevm-rpc when the permission less node is full synced for first time (you could use the next endpoint of the rpc to check if the node is synced: `eth_syncing`):

-`docker compose --env-file $ZKEVM_CONFIG_DIR/.env -f $ZKEVM_DIR/$ZKEVM_NET/docker-compose.yml restart zkevm-rpc`

 ## Troubleshooting